 One of our quilts was awarded on March 29th to a VFW member, a vet from the Vietnam war!

 GUILD CONTACT: Rita McConnell

-Pillows are given to patients undergoing treatment for breast cancer.
+About us: Pillows are given to patients undergoing treatment for breast cancer.
 Kits, assembled and ready to be sewn, are available at the Ocean Waves Quilt Guild monthly meetings.

 The pillows are donated to the following organizations: Cancer Support Community of Delaware

 Nanticoke Memorial Hospital - Allen Cancer Center

 Activities: According to Carol Fisher, she has 48 heart pillows on hand, ready to be distributed.
 She says things seem to have slowed down after the rush when Tunnel started doing surgeries again after the Covid shutdown.
 6 pillows were delivered in April.

 GUILD CONTACT: Carol Fisher